 Carol of the Bells was originally a Ukrainian song, Shchedryk (The Generous One), based on a traditional chant, English lyrics were published in 1936 and was first recorded by the Robert Shaw Chorale in 1946.
 It tells how bells ring out bringing cheer to those who hear them at Christmas, with a tune that is reminiscent of a peel of bells.
 This is an incredible arrangement for 4 voices without accompaniment that Brooke sings on her own, with Brady Bunch style graphics.
 The singing is almost perfectly bell-like in clarity with perfect harmonies.
 Brooke‘s expressive eyes are not as easy to see in this video as they usually are but that loss is countered by the delightful way that she interacts with herself from the different boxes.

-You can follow Brooke on her Official Website, on Facebook, on Twitter, on Instagram, on LinkedIn, and on her YouTube channel.
+You can follow Brooke on her Official Website, on Facebook, on Twitter, on Instagram, and on her YouTube channel.
 You can buy her music on iTunes, on Google Play, and on Amazon.